intelligent002/interview-assignment/README.md

 - **Grafana and Prometheus**: Used for monitoring system metrics and visualizing performance.

 ## Containerization and Deployment
-- **Docker and Docker Compose**:
+**Docker and Docker Compose**:
   - Services are containerized with custom Dockerfiles.
   - Docker Compose manages multi-container deployment.

+**Custom Dockerfiles Created for:**
+  - `cli`
+  - `worker`
+  - Grafana
+  - Redis
+  - Prometheus

-- **Custom Dockerfiles**: Created for `cli`, `worker`, Grafana, Redis, and Prometheus to include necessary configurations and dependencies.
+to include necessary configurations, healthcheck and dependencies.

 ## Key Features and Implementations

 ### 1. Dynamic Rate Limiting and Throttling
+**Challenge**:

-**Challenge**: The external API (data.gov.il) has a dynamic rate limit and applies a Fixed Window algorithm.
+- The external API (data.gov.il) has a dynamic rate limit and applies a Fixed Window algorithm.
 Their system clock lags by approximately 5 seconds.

 **Solution**:

 - Implemented a custom distributed rate limiter using Redis to coordinate between `worker` instances.
 - The leader collects request statistics and adjusts the rate limit every 60 seconds.
 - Workers adjust their throttling based on the leader's instructions, preventing overloading of the API.